Healthcare

 • Emergency contact name and phone number

-If you are going alone and do not speak Korean, ask a friend to come, or have the BBB Korea line ready.
+If you are going alone and do not speak Korean, ask a Korean-speaking friend to come or keep simple translated sentences ready on your phone.

 English-capable ERs